cloud-hypervisor/cloud-hypervisor/docs/api.md

 | Add vsock device to the VM         | `/vm.add-vsock`       | `/schemas/VsockConfig`      | `/schemas/PciDeviceInfo` | The VM is booted                 |
 | Remove device from the VM          | `/vm.remove-device`   | `/schemas/VmRemoveDevice`   | N/A                      | The VM is booted                 |
 | Dump the VM counters               | `/vm.counters`        | N/A                         | `/schemas/VmCounters`    | The VM is booted                 |

+* The `vmcoredump` action is available exclusively for the `x86_64` architecture and can be executed only when the `guest_debug` feature is enabled.
+Without this feature, the corresponding REST API endpoint is not available.

 ### REST API Examples